Explore This Treatment Program

 How Should I Prepare for the Visit?

-If you, your son or daughter has received medical care from a health care provider outside Mass General, you will complete a medical release form to request that medical records be sent to us in advance of your visit.
+• If you, your son or daughter has received medical care from a health care provider outside Mass General, you will complete a medical release form to request that medical records be sent to us in advance of your visit.
 In general, we would like to see notes of the earliest, most recent, and a few interval visits.
-Patients who are followed at hospitals which also use the Epic Electronic Medical Record give MGH providers the ability to view their chart through “Care Everywhere.”
-Dr. Lin will provide you with a consent form.

 Health Care Professionals

-Please contact Dr. Lin for relevant literature.
+Please contact Dr. Lin who will share relevant literature or discuss your patient.

 Patients and Families